Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 Apart from unpleasant tasks, there’s more.

-Oh!
-Oh!
-Fear is surely one of the problems why students procrastinate studying.
+Yeah, fear is undoubtedly one of the reasons why students procrastinate studying.

-I often push aside many courses back then because I think I won’t be good enough.
+I often push aside many courses back then because I think they are too complex.

-Don’t let me even highlight those revisions I never did because I’m afraid I won’t remember them.
+Don’t let me mention those revisions I never did because I’m afraid I won’t remember them when it’s time.

 Then, here’s the third one: